jeka-dev/jeka/org.jerkar.core/src/main/doc/reference/05-Jerkar Runtime.md

 1. Parse the command line.
 2. Populate system properties and Jerkar options from configuration files and command line (see <strong>build configuration</strong>).
-3. Pre-process and compile build definition files (see <strong>Build Definition Compilation</strong>).
+3. Pre-process and compile java source files located under under _[PROJECT DIR]/build/def_ (see <strong>Build Definition Compilation</strong>).
 4. Instantiate the build class (see <strong>Build Class Instantiation</strong>)
 5. Inject options in build instance fields along the project root directory (see <strong>Build Configuration</strong>).
 6. Call the `init()` method on the build instance.
 This is the place to set location related variable and to configure plugins (see <strong>Plugins</strong>).
 7. Instantiate and configure plugins specified in command line arguments (see <strong>Mention Plugins in the Command Line</strong>).
 8. Invoke methods specified in command line arguments : methods are executed in the order they appear on the command line.

-#### Build Definition File Compilation
+#### Build class Compilation
-Jerkar compiles the build definition files prior to execute it.
-The build definition files are expected to be in _[PROJECT DIR]/build/def_.
+Jerkar compiles build class files prior to execute it.
+Build class files are expected to be in _[PROJECT DIR]/build/def_.
 If this directory does not exist or does not contains java sources, the compilation is skipped.
 Compilation outputs class files in _[PROJECT DIR]/build/output/def-bin_ directory and uses classpath containing :

 * Java libraries located in _[PROJECT DIR]/build/libs/build_.